-For candidates entering the program with a bachelor's degree in STEM and/or homeland security, a minimum of 48 credit hours of course work at the 5000-level or above, including independent study, which may be taken as distance learning, is required.
+For candidates entering the program with a bachelor's degree in STEM and/or homeland security, a minimum of 30 credit hours of course work at the 5000-level or above, including independent study, which may be taken as distance learning, is required.
 For candidates entering with an M.S. degree in STEM and/or homeland security, up to 24 credit hours of course work from a previously earned Master's degree may be transferred to the PhD program to meet the 30 credit hour course requirements.
-In all cases, 30 credit hours of dissertation credits are required.
+In all cases, 30 semester hours of dissertation credits are required.
 All PhD students will be required to take CS 6000, Intro to Computer Science Research.
 Beyond the traditional learning component, the students in the program will be required to have at least three months of operational security experience (as internship, training, etc.), as determined by the PESC.
-All students in the program will be required to attend security workshops on campus at least once a year (around qualifying examination times), meeting with the advisor and giving a seminar about the research progress of the past year and the research plan of the next year.
-Some prerequisite courses may be required for students who have not taken these courses or their equivalents before.
-The specific required courses will be determined by the Ph.D. advisor and the Ph.D.
-Advisory Committee according to the study area and research topic.
+This requirement can be substituted with a peer-reviewed publication or by passing CISSP certificate examination.

 For application information: How To Apply